Adventure Tourism

 1. Become a SATSA Member and join the Adventure Chapter

-SATSA is inviting all adventure tourism operators to join the Adventure Chapter which already comprises over 150 businesses representing all provinces and adventure types.
-Chapter members will play a significant role in informing the self-regulatory framework devised by voluntary technical working groups and task teams, participating in a community to network and grow the country’s adventure tourism industry, and creating awareness of South Africa’s adventure tourism value proposition and credibility.
+SATSA is inviting all adventure tourism operators to join the Adventure Chapter, which already comprises over 150 businesses representing all provinces and adventure types.
+Chapter members will play a significant role in informing the self-regulatory framework devised by voluntary technical working groups and task teams, participating in a community to network and grow the country’s adventure tourism industry, and creating awareness of South Africa’s value proposition and credibility.

 2. List your adventure tourism business for free as a Community Member

-3. Register as a Stakeholder, Industry Body, Association, etc.
+3. Register as a Stakeholder

 Contact Us